 Please remember that your child is not your clone and just may want to carve his or her own path.

 Because you feel that your child’s situation is not fair

 Fair is a very subjective term.
 What you call unfair may make total sense to your child’s coach.
 Before you go throwing any regrettable words around, you might want to learn more about the situation.

 Because your child is not getting enough playing time

-This may or may not also fall into the “unfair” category, but it definitely deserves extra attention because it's probably the biggest cause for conflict in youth sports.
-No parent enjoys seeing his child sit on the bench too long.
-However, if your kids are little, you're certainly justified in your frustration.
+This may or may not also fall into the “unfair” category, but it definitely deserves extra attention because it’s probably the biggest cause for conflict in youth sports.
+No parent enjoys seeing their child sit on the bench too long.
+However, if your kids are little, you’re certainly justified in your frustration.

 Because you don’t agree with the coach’s strategy

 And you don’t have to.
 But if you’re going to make a fuss about it, you should probably be willing to volunteer to help out yourself.